 When coaching, finding the right question at the most appropriate time is both a skill, as well as an art.
-Even with the daily pressures and tight schedules, there are still some baseline facts you need to know in any situation.
+Even with the daily pressures and tight schedules, there are still some baseline facts you always need to know in any situation to ensure the guidance and advice you offer is relevant and valuable.
 Here are 10 questions you can use in practically every conversation.

-After coaching thousands of managers and thousands of salespeople across the world, I’m overly sensitive to the fact that great coaches coach from their heart, not from their head.
+After coaching thousands of managers and salespeople worldwide, I’m overly sensitive to ensuring the final transformation into a coaching guru is to coach from your heart, not from your head.

-However, just like learning anything new, such as how to swing a golf club, you’re initially focused on doing it right; the best practices, the mechanics of your swing, each movement, step by step.
-It is only after consistent repetition of the same movement, does it become your own.
-You stop thinking about the mechanics, and habitually just do it.
-You even develop your own style, which is fine, since it’s been created on a strong foundation; the basics and core competencies.
+However, just like learning anything new, such as how to swing a golf club, you’re initially focused on doing it right; and that requires developing the best practices, the mechanics of your swing, each movement, step by step.
+It is only after consistent repetition of the same movement, does it become a habit and you make your swing your own.
+You stop thinking about the mechanics, your instincts kick in and you just do it.
+You feel confident that you can honor your unique skills to create your own style, since it’s been created on a strong foundation; the basics and core competencies everyone needs to learn.

 The Baseline of Best

 I find sales leaders and managers go through a similar transformation when learning how to ask the right coaching questions.
 Granted, there’s a multitude of different questions you can use in any coaching conversation.
-However, when the best questions are used and used consistently, the conversation becomes magical and both the coach and coachee walk away from that experience feeling great.
-Value was delivered, a new solution was co-created, a new possibility emerged.
+However, when you have the most effective questions in front of you to ensure consistent use, the conversation becomes magical and both the coach and coachee walk away from that experience feeling great about the new possibility that was co-created.
+Value was delivered, a new solution created, a new growth opportunity emerged.

-That’s when this transformation starts to happen; the manager starts recognizing positive results from coaching and as a result, their confidence increases.
+That’s when this transformation starts to happen; the manager starts recognizing positive results from coaching and subsequently, their confidence increases.
 They begin to trust their intuition, their gut, their coaching abilities and their instincts more and more.

 The byproduct?
-The right questions just show up naturally and organically within each conversation.
+The right questions start to show up naturally and organically within each conversation.

 Whether it’s sports, music or coaching people, you still need to start with a baseline of best practices to ensure you have a solid foundation to build from before you can make it your own and leverage your own style, strengths and personality into your coaching.